jackadam1981/ChromeEc/docs/chromeos-ec-firmware-test-requirements.md

 ## Overview

-The ChromeOS EC firmware requires that all C source and header file code changes include tests covering at least 80% of any new or changed lines of code.
+The ChromeOS EC firmware requires that all C source and header file code changes include tests covering at least 90% of any new or changed lines of code, as of 19 Jan 2023.

 The Gerrit commit-queue enforces the coverage requirement with the `firmware-zephyr-cov-cq` builder.